jaraco/skeleton/index.md

 Other environments (invoked with `tox -e {name}`) supplied include:

+  - a `diffcov` environment to check coverage against `main`
   - a `docs` environment to build the documentation
+  - a `finalize` environment to assemble changelog and tag a release
   - a `release` environment to publish the package to PyPI
-  - a `diffcov` environment to check coverage against `main`

 A pytest.ini is included to define common options around running tests.
 In particular: